jpinheiro228/pi_testbed/examples/Fm/README.md

 implements an WBFM receiver.

-The FM-TX.grc file to be runned at the transmitter (VM + USRP) implements the fM transmitter.
+The FM-TX.grc file to be runned at the transmitter (VM + USRP) implements the FM transmitter.
 A wav file must be loaded at the flowgraph.